D2KLab/CityMUS/relfinder/README.md

 For Wikidata the script takes more time because the number of matched POIs and works is higher than for Dbpedia.
 As you can imagine, the alternative 3 is not runnable becuase it takes too long.
 However we can run the other alternatives.

+In conclusion, to run the script is necessary to install the Python library **pandas** typing:
+`pip install pandas`